Tag Archives | Halloween Alternative

 Busch Gardens Howl-O-Scream

 The last event for Halloween at Orlando theme parks to start is at Busch Gardens.
-From September 22 through October 29, Busch Gardens features their annual Howl-O-Scream event on Thursdays, Fridays, and Saturdays after dark.
+From mid- to late-September through the end of October, Busch Gardens features their annual Howl-O-Scream event on Thursdays, Fridays, and Saturdays after dark.
 This adult-targeted event transforms Busch Gardens into a late-night party with haunted houses, scare zones and a live show.
 Ticket prices vary, as there are many “evil” upgrades.
 For the kids wanting to celebrate Halloween at Orlando theme parks, every Saturday and Sunday kids are invited to Sesame Street® Safari of Fun Kids’ Weekends.
 Kids can wear costumes, trick-or-treat, enjoy exclusive crafts, explore through a hay bale maze and play fall-inspired activities and games.
 A character parade and dance party occurs 3 times each event day.

 Halloween Horror Nights at Universal Orlando

 Of course, the grand-daddy of all of the Halloween Orlando theme parks events (for adults) is Halloween Horror Nights at Universal Orlando.
-This annual event has already started (Sept.
-15) and runs through November 4 on select nights.
-This years’ nightmares will be brought on by visiting nine terrifying haunted houses, spine-chilling creature-filled scare zones and outrageous live shows.
+This annual event starts mid-September and runs through early November on select nights.
+Nightmares will be brought on by visiting terrifying haunted houses, spine-chilling creature-filled scare zones and outrageous live shows.
 Additionally, guests may experience many of the park’s most exciting rides and attractions.

 Ticket prices vary with several options including a Frequent Fear Passes.
 How anyone’s heart could survive more than one evening at this Orlando theme park during Halloween is beyond me.
 This is one extremely creepy, scary event!